centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan_v1.md

 Limitations
 -----------
+During the prestudy, NDHL will not provide implementation of (or commit to implement) the virtual laboratory.
+This task will ultimately depend on a future collaboration between national e-infrastructure providers and universities.
+Nor will NDHL provide plug-n-play software tools for humanities research.
+Tools in or derived from the software library and applications layers have NDHL members as user group and are therefore likely to have minimnal documentation due to time constraints.

 \<Clarify the project objective by describing what is not included in the result, i.e. what other projects, the orderer or line functions are